-TFMPP is being promoted as a legal alternative to MDMA at raves (all-night dance parties) as TFMPP or "Molly" and is often sold in combination with BZP as "ecstasy", or "A2", "legal E" or "legal X" in order to enhance its spectrum of effects.
+TFMPP is promoted as a legal alternative to MDMA at raves (all-night dance parties) and referred to as TFMPP or "Molly."
+It is often sold in combination with BZP as "ecstasy," "A2," "legal E," or "legal X" in order to enhance its spectrum of effects.
 TFMPP may be abused alone for its hallucinogenic effects.
-TFMPP is generally administered orally as either powder, tablets or capsules.
+TFMPP is generally administered orally as either powder, tablets, or capsules.
 Other routes of administration include smoking and snorting.